AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/10-Get library and class info/10-Libraries.md

 ## List and search libraries (v2beta1)

-This method allows you to search for target libraries on your domain with string queries (including quoted phrases) as well as several parameters to help narrow the scope, without which the full list of libraries available to you comes back in the response.
+This method allows you to search for target libraries on your domain with string queries (including quoted phrases) as well as several parameters to help narrow the scope.
+Without them, what comes back in the response is the full list of libraries available to you.

 ### Method and API